LlanosTobarra/LASI2018/README.md

-# Workshop Data analysis with Elasticsearch and Kibana
+# Workshop:  "Data analysis with Elasticsearch and Kibana"
 LASI 2018 - 18-19 June León

 The following repository contains materials for the Workshop